AlibabaPAI/llumnix/docs/Quickstart.md

 Following these steps, Llumnix acts as the request scheduling layer situated behind the multiple frontend API servers and above the multiple backend vLLM engine instances.
 This positioning allows Llumnix to significantly enhance serving performance through its dynamic, fine-grained, and KV-cache-aware request scheduling and rescheduling across instances.

-## Centralized Deployment
+## Centralized Launch

-Llumnix also supports deploying multiple servers and instances at once by running `python -m entrypoints.vllm.serve`, which is named as centralized deployment.
+Llumnix also supports deploying multiple servers and instances at once by running `python -m entrypoints.vllm.serve`, which is named as centralized launch.

 ```
 python -m llumnix.entrypoints.vllm.serve \